Biden leads Trump. So did Hillary Clinton. For Democrats, it’s a worrisome campaign deja vu

 Between early October and the final week of 2016, Trump shaved three points off Hillary Clinton’s national public polling lead, four points off her lead in Pennsylvania and five points off her lead in Florida, according to a Post analysis of polls.
 Exit polls found Trump won late-deciding voters by double digits in key states.

-Democrats have long argued that Trump’s ascent in the final days of that campaign was boosted by an announcement by FBI Director James B. Comey that the agency was looking anew at emails related to her private computer server.
+Democrats have long argued that Trump’s ascent in the final days of that campaign was boosted by an announcement by FBI Director James B. Comey that the agency was looking anew at emails related to Clinton’s private server.

-That circumstance will not afflict Biden, although Trump continues to talk about Hillary Clinton’s time in office and has recently fixated on emails allegedly contained in a laptop once owned by Biden’s son, Hunter.
+That circumstance will not afflict Biden, although Trump continues to talk about Hillary Clinton’s time in office and has recently fixated on emails allegedly contained in a laptop once owned by Biden’s son Hunter.

-Biden enters the final weeks with a lead in Pennsylvania that is actually slightly narrower, according to The Post analysis, than it was for Clinton three weeks before the 2016 election.
+Biden enters the final weeks with a lead in Pennsylvania that is actually slightly narrower, according to the Post analysis, than it was for Clinton three weeks before the 2016 election.

 Other factors that are hard to predict are what impact Trump’s massive investment in voter turnout and registration will play in the final result, and whether the president’s recent return to holding mass rallies will create a sense of momentum.